CT7692/CT7692/README.md

 ## 👋🏻 Hello, there!
 I'm Joseph!
-I'm a team player deeply committed to continuously evolving and learning different technologies.<br><br>I love working in:<br>💻 Full-Stack Development<br>📊 Data Analytics<br>🗄️ Database Management<be><br>I'm super excited to use my challenge mindset and technical expertise to make your company's vision a reality.
+I'm a team player deeply committed to continuously evolving and learning different technologies.<br><br>I love working in:<br>💻 Full-Stack Development<br>📊 Data Analytics<br>🗄️ Database Management<br><br>I'm super excited to use my challenge mindset and technical expertise to make your company's vision a reality.

 # 💻 Tech Stack: